MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

   title: Android BETA - Migrating from V3 to V4
 ---

 The Android SDK for MapsIndoors has been upgraded from V3 to V4, which comes with a lot of improvements to stability and flexibility.
 SDK loading has been improved, and is less error-prone.
-This guide will cover specific changes to the SDK and how to use it, to provide you a guide on how to upgrade from V3 to V4.
+This guide will cover specific changes to the SDK and how to use it, to provide you with a guide on how to upgrade from V3 to V4.

 ## MapsIndoors SDK Map Engine Flavours